AccessKey network ACL policy

 Usage notes

-• To restrict network access for console sign-ins, use a logon mask.
-For more information, see Configure logon masks.
+• To restrict network access for console logon, use a logon mask.
+For more information, see Network access control settings.

-• If an application deployed on Alibaba Cloud calls another cloud service over the public internet, configure a public network rule.
-If it calls a service through a private network, such as a Virtual Private Cloud (VPC) endpoint, configure a VPC rule.
+• If an application deployed on Alibaba Cloud calls other cloud services over the public network, configure a public network policy.
+If the application calls other cloud services over a private network, configure a VPC policy.

 Limitations

-• Each ACL can contain up to 50 IP addresses or CIDR blocks.
+• Each policy can contain a maximum of 50 IP addresses or CIDR blocks.

-Before you configure an ACL, review your AccessKey audit logs in ActionTrail and consult your organization's network information to compile a list of trusted network addresses.
-This ensures that your ACL is accurate and complete.
+Before you configure a policy, we recommend that you review AccessKey audit records from ActionTrail and your enterprise network configuration to compile a list of trusted network addresses.
+This ensures that the addresses in your policy are accurate and complete.

 1. Log on to the RAM console as a RAM administrator.

-2. On the Settings page, in the Network Access Control section, click Modify to the right of Allowed source network address while calling APIs by AccessKey.
+2. On the Settings page, in the Network Access Control section, click Modify next to Allowed source network address while calling APIs by AccessKey.

-3. In the Account-level Network Access Control panel, configure the public network and VPC rules, enable the policy, and then click Submit.
+3. In the Account-level Network Access Control panel, configure a public network policy and a VPC policy, enable the policy, and then click Submit.

-• Policy Status: Select Enable to activate the ACL.
+• Policy Status: Select Enable to activate the policy.

-• Public Network ACL: Click Add Public Network Statement and enter public IP addresses or CIDR blocks.
-Both IPv4 and IPv6 formats are supported.
+• Public Network ACL: Click Add Public Network Statement and enter the public IP addresses or CIDR blocks.
+IPv4 and IPv6 formats are supported.

-• VPC Network ACL: Click Add VPC (Virtual Private Cloud) Statement, then enter a VPC ID and the IP addresses or CIDR blocks within that VPC.
-Both IPv4 and IPv6 formats are supported.
+• VPC Network ACL: Click Add VPC (Virtual Private Cloud) Statement, and enter a VPC ID and the IP addresses or CIDR blocks within the VPC.
+IPv4 and IPv6 formats are supported.

-If you do not add a VPC rule, all access from IP addresses within VPCs is denied.
-If you click Allow All VPC Network Access, the system adds a rule with the VPC ID AllowAllVPC and the CIDR block 0.0.0.0/0 or ::/0.
-This allows access from all IP addresses within all VPCs across all accounts.
+If you do not add a VPC policy, access from all IP addresses in VPCs is denied.
+To allow access from all IP addresses in any VPC across all accounts, click Allow All VPC Network Access.
+This action adds a VPC policy with the VPC ID set to AllowAllVPC and the IP address set to 0.0.0.0/0 or ::/0.

 Note

-You can enter multiple IP addresses or CIDR blocks in a single rule.
+You can enter multiple IP addresses or CIDR blocks in a policy.
 Separate entries with spaces, commas (,), or semicolons (;).

-4. In the Confirm Submission dialog box, enter your account ID and click OK.
+4. In the Confirm Submission dialog box, enter the account ID, and then click OK.

 Important

-After you submit the ACL, it may take a few minutes to take effect.
-An account-level ACL does not apply to an AccessKey with a configured AccessKey-level ACL.
+The policy takes a few minutes to take effect after submission.
+An account-level network ACL policy does not apply to an AccessKey that has an AccessKey-level policy.

 1. Log on to the RAM console as a RAM administrator.